Insolvency payment claims

 Making an insolvency payment claim

 The insolvency practitioner will normally send you the necessary forms for claiming any money you are owed.
 If this does not happen, you should write to the insolvency practitioner setting out your claim.
-They should tell you how to claim payments from the NI Redundancy Payments Service and HM Revenue & Customs (HMRC).
+They should tell you how to claim payments from the NI Redundancy Payments Service and HM Revenue and Customs (HMRC).

 If you do not know who your insolvency practitioner is, you can contact Companies House Northern Ireland who should hold their details and give you further support.

-Who will pay you?
+Who will pay you

 There is no guarantee all debts and claims you make can be paid in full.
 There are special arrangements to make sure you receive a basic minimum of the debts owed from the National Insurance Fund.